digitranslab/jumpstart/docs/versioned_docs/version-2.68.0/marketplace/plugins/prestodb.md

 # PrestoDB

-ToolJet allows you to connect to your PrestoDB database to perform SQL queries and retrieve data.
+JumpStart allows you to connect to your PrestoDB database to perform SQL queries and retrieve data.

 ## Connection

-To connect to a PrestoDB data source in ToolJet, you can either click the **+Add new data source** button on the query panel or navigate to the **[Data Sources](/docs/data-sources/overview)** page in the ToolJet dashboard.
+To connect to a PrestoDB data source in JumpStart, you can either click the **+Add new data source** button on the query panel or navigate to the **[Data Sources](/docs/data-sources/overview)** page in the JumpStart dashboard.

 To connect to your PrestoDB database, the following details are required:
 - **Username**